tfinnell/react-validation/README.md

 # react-validation

-Component to simple form validation for react components.
+Component providing simple form validation for react components.
 It uses [Controlled Components](https://facebook.github.io/react/docs/forms.html#controlled-components) approach for validation.

 It is not easy to validate forms with React.
-The reason is a one-way data flow style.
-In this case we can't affect forms from the inputs in easy way.
+Due to the one-way data flow style, can't affect forms thru inputs in a straight-forward and simple way.
-React-validation provides several components which are 'connected' to form via input's method attached by Form component.
+React-validation provides several form elements wrapped as React components which are connected to a Form component.

 ### [DEMO](http://lesha-spr.github.io/react-validation/)

-It is just a validation and doesn't provide any model or something similar.
-You can use FormData or something like [form-serialize](https://www.npmjs.com/package/form-serialize) to get form data.
+React-validation focuses on providing a validation library without a coupling to a model or anything similar.
+To access form-data we recommend FormData or [form-serialize](https://www.npmjs.com/package/form-serialize).

 ##### NOTE: Be aware to always pass ```name``` prop.
 It is required.

 Additional markup is allowed inside the Validation.Form markup.

-Any additional props (such event handlers) can also be passed to components.
+Additional props (such as event handlers) may also be passed to components.

 If you find any bug or error, please feel free to raise an issue.
 Pull requests are also welcome.